JoyChurchill4/tinyquest/README.md

 No license information was provided in the original README.

 If a license is added to the repository, update this section to describe how the project may be used, copied, or distributed.

+## Contributing

+Contribution guidelines were not provided in the original README.

+If contribution rules are added later, include them here so contributors know how to report issues, submit changes, and follow project conventions.